thibaultcha/lua-resty-mlcache/README.md

 - Caching and negative caching with TTLs.
 - Built-in mutex via [lua-resty-lock] to prevent dog-pile effects to your database/backend on cache misses.
-- Built-in inter-workers communication to propagate cache invalidations and allow workers to update their L1 (lua-resty-lrucache) caches upon changes (`set()`, `delete()`).
+- Built-in inter-worker communication to propagate cache invalidations and allow workers to update their L1 (lua-resty-lrucache) caches upon changes (`set()`, `delete()`).
 - Support for split hits and misses caching queues.